oishi-poddar/academic-kickstart/content/home/accomplishments.md

   date_start = "2020-08-03"
   date_end = ""
   description = """
 Selected to participate in the MLSS summer school to learn more about the fundamentals and the current state of the art in machine learning and deep learning, including relevant applications to data science, computer vision, and natural language processing.
-This school scheduled to be held in Indonesia was held virtually due to Covid-19.
+This school, scheduled to be held in Indonesia was held virtually due to Covid-19.
 """

 [[item]]